 Dr. Domini Cooper

 undergraduate degree from Louisiana State University and her veterinary degree from Louisiana State University School of Veterinary Medicine in 2004 (Geaux Tigers!).
 Following graduation, Dr. Cooper worked for 2 years at a mixed animal practice in West Monroe, Louisiana.
 After a year of veterinary relief work in Toledo, Ohio, Dr. Cooper and her family settled in Fort Worth where she worked as a companion animal veterinarian.
-She joined the Holland Lake Animal Hospital team in the summer of 2018.
-Her favorite thing about being a veterinarian is the opportunity to promote the human animal bond.
+Dr Cooper joined the Holland Lake Animal Hospital team in the summer of 2018 and continues to enjoy the opportunity to work with you and your

 Dr. Natalie Hansen Brown

 Dr. Hansen-Brown grew up in Claremore, Oklahoma.
 Her love for animals started at an early age and she had a variety of pets growing up, including dogs, cats, hamsters, fish and hermit crabs.
 She was actively involved in FFA and showing livestock.
 She completed both her bachelor's degree (2010) and Doctorate of Veterinary Medicine (2013) at Oklahoma State

 Dr. Hansen-Brown met and married her husband Cody here in Weatherford.
 They have one daughter, Cameron.
-Their animal family consists of 3 dogs; Gunner, Stetson and Jolene; a small herd of Hereford cattle and a saltwater aquarium.
+Their animal family consists of 2 dogs (Deacon and Jolene), 2 cats (Troubadour and Hobo), a small herd of Hereford and Miniature Hereford cattle and a saltwater aquarium.
 When she is not busy caring for animals, Dr. Hansen-Brown

 Dr. Ann Young